-So your website is on Page One of Google’s search results.
-And you haven’t given a cent to Google for PPC and PPC Management.
-You’re feeling pretty complacent; now, all you have to do is just sit back and let customers find you, right?
+So your website is on Page One of Google’s search results, and you haven’t paid Google a cent for PPC and PPC Management.
+You’re feeling pretty complacent; now, all you have to do is sit back and let customers find you, right?

 We all know business doesn’t work like that—not on the Internet.
-Especially when you have powerful online tools like Google AdWords and Bing Ads, offering you customized paid search solutions.
-These tools can help you gain a serious edge over your competition.
+Especially when you have powerful online tools like Google AdWords and Bing Ads, which offer customized paid search solutions, these tools can help you gain a serious edge over your competition.

 The answer to both is YES.
 And we’ll tell you why.